flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180702-18-08-01-preventative-botox.md

     health emergency.
   card_citation: ''
 card_10:
-  card_text: "\"Many people dona\x19t realize that there are numerous medical indications for Botox.
-We routinely use it in my office to treat migraines.\" Dr. Aisha White, Quintessence Plastic Surgery to SmartHER News.\n\n[view sources](https://smarthernews.com/18-08-01-preventative-botox/)"
+  card_text: ""Many people donax19t realize that there are numerous medical indications for Botox.
+We routinely use it in my office to treat migraines."
+Dr. Aisha White, Quintessence Plastic Surgery to SmartHER News.nn[view sources](https://smarthernews.com/18-08-01-preventative-botox/)"
   card_citation: ''

 ---
 *   **An Experimental Painkiller Combines the Best Parts of Botox and Opioidsa\\u0014at Least in Mice:**
     [https://gizmodo.com/an-experimental-painkiller-combines-the-best-parts-of-b-1827697527](\"https://gizmodo.com/an-experimental-painkiller-combines-the-best-parts-of-b-1827697527\")